bee-san/Polymath/content/posts/2020-17-12---Making_it_big_in_open_source.md

 As Walter Isaacson said in [The Innovators:](https://www.goodreads.com/book/show/21856367-the-innovators)

-> “But the main lesson to draw from the birth of computers is that innovation is usually a group effort, involving collaboration between visionaries and engineers, and that creativity comes from drawing on many sources.
+> “But the main lesson to draw from the birth of computers is that innovation is usually a group effort, involving collaboration between visionaries and engineers and that creativity comes from drawing on many sources.
 Only in storybooks do inventions come like a thunderbolt, or a lightbulb popping out of the head of a lone individual in a basement or garret or garage.”

-It’s unlikely for our project to be innoativie if we don’t solve a small problem first.
-In the same book, Isaacon says:
+It’s unlikely for our project to be innovative if we don’t solve a small problem first.
+In the same book, Isaacson says:

 > “Progress comes not only in great leaps but also from hundreds of small steps.”